Graduate Secondary Education Programs

 Concentrations are required for each candidate seeking a Master of Science Degree in Secondary Education.
 Students will choose an area of concentration in a special field which will provide depth in an area of interest.
 Courses within the concentrations will be decided upon in conference with the student's advisor.

-Concentrations include: Bilingual Education, English, ESL, Math, Middle Level, School Library, Science, STEM (Science Technology Engineering Math), Teaching and Learning, and Urban Schools.
+Concentrations include: Bilingual Education, English, ESL, Equity and Social Justice in Education, Instructional Technology Leadership, Math, Middle Level, School Library, Science, STEM (Science Technology Engineering Math), Teaching and Learning.

 Endorsements are additions to teaching certificates and do not lead to initial teacher certification.
 The coursework for the endorsement plans has been approved by the Nebraska Department of Education.
 After completion, candidates must apply for the additional endorsement(s) at the state department.
 Please talk to your advisor and submit your endorsement plan of study prior to completion of six hours of coursework.

-Endorsements include: Bilingual Education, ESL, School Library, Reading &Writing (7-12).
+Endorsements include: Bilingual Education, ESL, Information Technology, Instructional Technology Leadership, School Library.